 Whether in person or online, finding a supportive community of people with shared experiences can have a huge impact on your mental health.
 It can help you feel less alone, increase your self-esteem, and give you an outlet to share what you’re going through.
 You can look into support groups in your area, or join an online community like the Gender Spectrum Lounge.

-Working with a therapist can provide a safe space for you to explore your gender and the way it’s impacting your life.
+Working with an in-person or online therapist can provide a safe space for you to explore your gender and the way it’s impacting your life.
 It might feel easier to talk to a professional about your identity before sharing it with your family and friends.
 You can also find an LGBTQ+ therapist, so you know your therapist understands some of where you’re coming from on a personal level.

 Find a Gender Affirming Therapist

 Whether your therapist is gender diverse themselves or not, it’s important that they are gender affirming, meaning they are educated on and sensitive to the needs of the gender diverse community.
 You can find a gender affirming therapist through referrals from your physician, friends, or by using a directory (such as one from the World Professional Association of Transgender Health).